ngchianglin/NginxContentFilter/README.md

 sensitive data.
 The regular expressions for matching content are specified via the module configuration directives.

 Note, if the http content is compressed it will be skipped by the module and allowed to pass through.
 If the http content exceeds a maximum size set in NGX_HTTP_CT_MAX_CONTENT_SZ (10MB), it will be skipped and allowed to pass through.
+The module will also skip HTTP Chunked Transfer Encoding.

 This module is based on a fork of Weibin Yao(yaoweibin@gmail.com) nginx substitution module.
 Refer to the following github link for the original substitution module.